 Each year, EECS undergraduate students are selected to receive a variety of awards based on scholarship, research, service, leadership, and entrepreneurship.
 Awards are available at the College level (College of Engineering Awards) and through the EECS department.

-All EECS students are encouraged to fill out an application!
-Click on the link below that corresponds to your major program and fill out the application.
+Computer Engineering and Electrical Engineering students are encouraged to apply for EECS awards.
+To do so, click on the link below that corresponds to your major program and fill out the application.
 Upon completion of the EECS Awards application, you will be directed to the College of Engineering Award Nomination Form.
 Please also consider applying for CoE awards.

 EECS Award Descriptions

 The Outstanding Achievement Award is given to an outstanding senior from each program area: computer engineering, computer science, and electrical engineering, on the basis of overall achievement.
 High scholastic standing is important. $500 cash award.

 The Outstanding Research Award is given to students who did an outstanding project over and above the requirements in a course or an independent project with a faculty member or graduate student. $500 cash award.

 The Outstanding Service Award is given to students who have shown leadership of student organizations, service to the Department, College, or University, service to other students, service to the Community or any combination of these areas. $500 cash award.

 The Commercialization/Entrepreneurship Award is given to students who exemplify a partnership of engineering and business through involvement or startup of a private business, patents, or partnerships with corporations to further their field of knowledge and interest. $500 cash award.